qualcomm/resource-tuner/docs/README.md

 ## 6. (Optional) ExtFeatures Configs
 The file ExtFeaturesConfig.yaml defines the Extension Features, note this is an optional config, i.e. this file need not necessarily be provided.
 Use this file to specify your own custom features.
 Each feature is associated with it's own library and an associated list of signals.
-Whenever a relaySignal API request is received for any of these signals, resource-tuner will forward the request to the corresponding library.
+Whenever a relaySignal API request is received for any of these signals, URM will forward the request to the corresponding library.
 The library is required to implement the following 3 functions:
 - initFeature
 - tearFeature